LDCVia/ldcvia-blog-public/_posts/2015-04-22-excelling-at-data.md

 Using [Power Query](https://www.microsoft.com/en-gb/download/details.aspx?id=39379), which is a free add on to Excel, we can create a parameter-driven spreadsheet that pulls in data from any internet source, including LDC Via.

-As ever, the internet is a wonderful source for getting started with these things, so thanks to the likes of [Ken Puls](http://www.excelguru.ca/) and [Matt Masson](http://mattmasson.com) this is what I (Matt White) built in a few hours: [LDC Via - Excel Power Query Sample](http://ldcvia.s3.amazonaws.com/ExcelPowerQueryLDCVia.xlsx).
+As ever, the internet is a wonderful source for getting started with these things, so thanks to the likes of [Ken Puls](http://www.excelguru.ca/blog/2014/11/26/building-a-parameter-table-for-power-query/) and [Matt Masson](http://www.mattmasson.com/2014/11/iterating-over-an-unknown-number-of-pages-in-power-query/) this is what we built in a few hours: [LDC Via - Excel Power Query Sample](http://ldcvia.s3.amazonaws.com/ExcelPowerQueryLDCVia.xlsx).
 There are two sheets in the workbook: ‘LDC Via Data’ displays a table of data that has been pulled from LDC Via; and ‘Settings’ contains the configuration settings that define where to get the data from, what API key to use, and which fields to display in the output results.

 To create all this we need two Power Query functions and a main “routine” to actually get the data.